Launch your Career

 There’s little point in leaving the nine-to-five behind if you’re just exchanging it for a nine-to-five at your kitchen table.
 Making the most of a freelance lifestyle means working when you want to, and stopping work when you want to.

-Basically, if you want to do something in the middle of the day there’s nothing stopping you.
-You can make those hours up later, or just accept the lost earnings.
-The pursuit of this freedom is what leads many freelancers to leave their jobs in the first place.
+Essentially, if you wish to do something during typical working hours, there’s nothing hindering you.
+You can compensate for these hours later or simply accept the reduced earnings.
+This pursuit of freedom is often what motivates many freelancers to depart from conventional jobs.

 Am I self-motivated enough?